 The ultimate dance partner search guide.

-Finding a dance partner to practice with is one of the best things you can do for your dancing.
+So you want to find a dance partner to practice with?
 With a partner you will be able to get extra practice outside your dance lessons to review and perfect your moves.
 But where do you start?
 And how do you make sure that you find the right partner?
 These are some of the questions we will be answering through out this article.

 The first step in your dance partner search is all about you!
 You need to be absolutely clear on what you want to get out of the partnership.